-ttention-deficit/hyperactivity disorder (ADHD) is a widely acknowledged psychiatric disorder characterized by long-lasting symptoms of inattention or hyperactivity/impulsivity.
-ADHD was previously recognized as a disorder exclusively present in children and adolescents, but recent research has investigated it in the adult population.
-It is now considered to be a chronic "lifespan" disorder, with evidence indicating personal, social, and occupational impairments that extend into adulthood.

-ADHD is currently thought to be a multifactorial neurodevelopmental disorder involving alterations in the dopamine, norepinephrine, and serotonin systems.4-6 Recent pharmacologic interventions to treat ADHD regulate the dopaminergic and noradrenergic systems by blocking the reuptake of those neurotransmitters.
-Pharmacologic treatments for ADHD are classified as stimulants (eg, methylphenidate and amphetamine) and nonstimulants (eg, atomoxetine, atomoxetine, guanfacine, clonidine, and viloxazine, recently approved for ADHD).7-10 Both classes of medications have received approval for use in children, adolescents, and adults.
-Especially, stimulants are used as first-line treatment in both children and adults with reasonable treatment efficacy and tolerability.11 However, they have limitations such as a short duration of action9 and concerns about misuse.
-Furthermore, evidence suggests that long-term treatment with those drugs might have a negative effect on growth, leading to decreases in the weights and body mass indexes of children with ADHD9,13 and increasing the risk of cardiovascular disease in both adolescents14 and adults.15 Furthermore, the occurrence of those adverse effects can lead to nonadherence to the treatment of ADHD across all age groups, with reported
+ttention-deficit/hyperactivity disorder (ADHD) is a widely acknowledged psychiatric disorder characterized by long-lasting symptoms of inattention or hyperactivity/impulsivity.1 ADHD was previously recognized as a disorder exclusively present in children and adolescents, but recent research has investigated it in the adult population.
+It is now considered to be a chronic "lifespan" disorder,2 with evidence indicating personal, social, and occupational impairments that extend into adulthood.3 stimulants (eg, methylphenidate and amphetamine) and nonstimulants (eg, atomoxetine, atomoxetine, guanfacine, clonidine, and viloxazine, recently approved for ADHD).7-10 Both classes of medications have received approval for use in children, adolescents, and adults.
+Especially, stimulants are used as first-line treatment in both children and adults with reasonable treatment efficacy and tolerability.11 However, they have limitations such as a short duration of action9 and concerns about misuse.12 Furthermore, evidence suggests that long-term treatment with those drugs might have a negative effect on growth, leading to decreases in the weights and body mass indexes of children with ADHD9,13 and increasing the risk of cardiovascular disease in both adolescents14 and adults.15 Furthermore, the occurrence of those adverse effects can lead to nonadherence to the treatment of ADHD across all age groups, with reported